AttoAgents/agent-landscape/README.md

 ## Structure

-- `index.html` - visualization of the graph relation of data with products, use cases, companies, investors, protocols as nodes and their relations.
+- `index.html` - Visualization of the graph relation of data with products, use cases, companies, investors, protocols as nodes and their relations.
-- `app.js` - embedded datasource and helper functions for visualization and searches for direct connection and most relevant paths.
+- `app.js` - helper functions for visualization and searches for direct connection and most relevant paths.
-- `js` - JS files for visualization of the data graph.
 - `data.json` - Dataset file read by `app.js` for visualization.
 - `show.sh` - The simplest local HTTP server to run the application on your system ( this can be modified to any other server )
+- `style.css` - CSS file with styles definition.

+## Data

+The data is by far not complete and will be updated with new products, companies and related information on an ongoing basis.

 ## How to use the dataset

+The data is for the moment only provided in the JSON format and that file can be of course used directly to filter relevant information.
+The connections and interdependencies are however much better visible in the visualized graph format.
+The simple HTML+JS application (`index.html` and `app.js`) may be used to visualize the dataset and perform searches for nodes.

+Since the `data.json` is read dynamically, the application requires to be used with an HTTP server rather than by opening the `index.html` file.
+Any HTTP server may be used to serve the application and we include `show.sh` file that starts a simple python HTTP server.
+This file or any other HTTP server may be used to serve the directory containing the application files.

+We host the online version of this application with current version of the data at https://attoagents.io/landscape/ for convenience.
+The functionality of the online version and this repository may occasionally slightly differ.

 ### Basic view

+The main view of the data will include all nodes and all connections.
+Left part of the header of the page includes search box and  parameters that may be changed to include more/less connections.

+Middle component of the navigation header includes buttons to filter the data and highlight all nodes of a given type, for example **Show Use Case** button will highlight all **Use Case** nodes and their direct connections and fade all other nodes and connections.

+Right part includes the legend of colors used for edges and nodes of the visualized graph.

 <img src="media/01-initial-view-of-data-graph.png" alt="Initial view of the graph with all nodes displayed." width="100%">